hanlulong/YourBossKickedYourAss/README.md

 * If you do not read your boss's email, the program will keep calling you every x minutes.

 # Voice call service
 I use messagebird as the voice call service provider and each voice call to UK number costs 2 pences.
-An alternative provider would be Twilio.
+An alternative provider could be Twilio.

 # Installation
 0. Requirment: Python 2.7 (tested on Python 2.7 only, may work on Python3)